Wilsonruan/2-Responsive-Portfolio/README.md

 ## Responsive Layout and Image.

 All three html file responses fit any size screen including mobile screen (horizontal and vertical).
+There are three links to social media and two links to webpage I developed.

 ## Sticky Footer